pay-rails/pay/UPGRADE.md

 rails db:migrate
 ```

+The `PaymentMethod#type` column has been renamed to `payment_method_type`.
+If you're displaying payment method details, you'll need to update your views to use the new column name.

 ## **Pay 6.0 to Pay 7.0**

 Pay 7 introduces some changes for Stripe and requires a few additional columns.